Abhijith-2002/Billing-and-PPA-API-Chainfly/API-Documentation.md

 # Solar Billing and PPA API Documentation

 ## Overview
-The Solar Billing and PPA API is a FastAPI-based service that manages solar client billing and Power Purchase Agreements (PPAs).
-It provides endpoints for customer management, energy usage tracking, invoice generation, and contract management.
+This API provides endpoints for managing solar client billing and Power Purchase Agreements (PPAs) following Indian standards.
+The API is built using FastAPI and uses Firebase for authentication and data storage.
+The PPA (Power Purchase Agreement) is the central component of the system, with all other functionalities (energy usage, billing, invoices) being derived from or dependent on the PPA.

 ## Base URL
 ```